seatable/restic-backup-docker/README.md

-# Restic Backup Docker Container (for SeaTable)
+# Restic Backup Docker Container

-A docker container to automate restic backups of your SeaTable Server.

-This container runs restic backups (and checks) in regular intervals.
+This Docker container automates restic backups and checks at regular intervals.
+It offers:

-- Easy setup and maintanance
+- Simple setup and maintanance
-- Define a schedule for backup and integrity checks
+- Define backup and integrity check schedules
-- Support for different targets (tested with: Local filesystem of the host, AWS, Backblaze and rest-server)
+- Supports all restic targets (tested with: Local filesystem, AWS, Backblaze, and rest-server)
+- Custom hook integration
-- Partial and full restore possible
+- Partial and full restore
-- Healthcheck (https://healthchecks.io/) or mail notifications possible
+- Healthcheck (via https://healthchecks.io/) or email notifications

-Use with docker compose, latest yml files at seatable docker release github repo.
+## SeaTable Specific Extension

+This container is essentially a wrapper for the well-established backup software [restic](https://restic.readthedocs.io/en/latest/), suitable for any use case.

+There's one SeaTable-specific extension: a script dumps the SeaTable database and big data before the backup starts.
+These actions are deactivated by default and must be enabled with these environment variables:

+- `SEATABLE_DATABASE_DUMP=true`
+- `SEATABLE_BIGDATA_DUMP=true`

+This Docker container is part of the [seatable docker release github repo](https://github.com/seatable/seatable-release), but it's essentially a restic backup container.

 ## How to use

-Everything below `/data/` folder in the container will be part of the backup.
-All restic targets are supported like rest-server, S3, backblaze and even the same filesystem of the host.
-Executed via cron inside the container.
+Everything below `/data/` in the container is part of the backup.
+Mount all data to be backed up as a read-only volume below `/data/`.
+All restic targets are supported, including rest-server, S3, Backblaze, and even the host filesystem.
+The backup and check schedule is executed via cron inside the container.

 ### Commands

-In general every restic command can be easily executed in the docker container like these.
-Check the [official restic documentation](https://restic.readthedocs.io/) for more details.
+You can easily execute any restic command in the Docker container.
+Refer to the [official restic documentation](https://restic.readthedocs.io/)] for more details.
+Here are some examples:

 ```bash
 docker exec -it restic-backup restic [command]